Recent Storm Damage Posts

-If your residence in Memphis, TN sustains damage such as flooding from a major storm, you will require storm damage mitigation professionals too quickly and thoroughly restore your property to its original state.
+Suppose your residence in Memphis, TN, sustains damage such as flooding from a major storm.
+In that case, you will require storm damage mitigation professionals too quickly and thoroughly restore your property to its original state.
 FEMA should provide help with some of the costs incurred.

-Many companies in Cordova, TN, experience the risk of flooding after a heavy storm.
-Fortunately, a flood cleanup company can help with restoration after the fact.
-However, there are also some mitigation steps you can do before flooding happens that may help you protect the company property.
-Here are three things you may need to know about mitigation and restoration.
+Many companies in Bartlett, Tennessee, or Cordova, Tennessee, experience the risk of flooding after a massive storm.
+Fortunately, a flood cleanup company can help with restoration in the aftermath.
+However, you can do some mitigation steps before flooding happens that may help you protect the company property.
+Here are three things you may need to know regarding mitigation and restoration.

 1. Mitigation Helps Prevent Damage

-Mitigation is the term often used when referring to preparation steps before a storm that may help reduce damage.
-These steps may include building dams around areas prone to pooling water, inspecting drainage for any clogs that can lead to water back up, and placing tarps or boards over spaces where wind damage can occur.
+Mitigation is used when referring to preparation steps before a storm that may help reduce damage.
+These steps may include building dams around areas prone to pooling water, inspecting drainage clogs that can lead to water back up, and placing tarps or boards over spaces where wind damage can occur.
 More permanent forms include installing storm shutters or a sump pump.

 2. Restoration Occurs After Damage

-Restoration is a term used for any repairs after a storm, often performed by a flood cleanup company.
+Restoration is used for any repairs after a storm, often performed by a flood cleanup company.
 These are done to get the property back in working order.
-It's recommended that restoration occurs as swiftly as possible as doing so can help prevent further damage.
-You will often see your restoration team take additional protective steps to prevent damaged areas from being further exposed to the elements.
+It's recommended that restoration occurs as swiftly as possible, as doing so can help prevent further damage.
+You will often see your restoration team take additional protective steps to avoid damaged areas from being further exposed.

 3. Both Are Important Steps

-Taking mitigation steps before storm, and contacting a restoration company to quickly repair any damages afterwards, are both important steps to keeping your business property in top condition.
-Reducing the damage possibility beforehand, and making quick repairs, may help you avoid long-term problems when it comes to property upkeep and maintenance.
+Taking mitigation steps before the storm, and contacting a restoration company to repair any damages afterward quickly are important steps to keeping your business property in top condition.
+Reducing the damage possibility beforehand, and making quick repairs may help you avoid long-term problems regarding property upkeep and maintenance.

 You can take some mitigation steps to help protect company property before the storm arrives.
-If your business does experience flooding, then a contacting flood cleanup company quickly can help the repair process start before additional damage can occur.
-These two options used together may help you prevent the necessity of costly repairs down the road.
+If your business does experience flooding, contact SERVPRO of Bartlett / Cordova.
+We can arrive quickly to start the repair process before additional damage can occur.
+These options used together may help you prevent the necessity of costly repairs down the road.

-Understanding the Risks of Storm Damage and Insurance Coverage
+Understanding the Risks Of Storm Damage & Insurance Coverage

 - Mold growth